Best Place To Learn Video Editing Online For Beginners

 If you want to step up your game and move from iMovie to the more professional editing program Final Cut Pro X (for Mac), this course by Joe Parys is the way to go.

-It requires you to have Final Cut Pro X installed, which you can purchase here.
-Usually, you can get a 90-day free trial to test it out too.
+You must install Final Cut Pro X, which you can purchase here.
+You can also usually get a 90-day free trial to test it out.

 Other essential things you’ll learn include: